tokarev-artem/terraform-aws-ram/examples/share_to_principal/README.md

-## This example was provider to demonstrate resource sharing to other AWS accounts
+## This example was provided to demonstrate resource sharing to other AWS accounts